-- Computer peripherals retailers;

-- Computer product distributors;

-- Internet service providers; and

-- Original equipment manufacturers
+- Internet and local area network product retailers; - Internet and local area network product distributors; - Internet service providers; and - Original equipment manufacturers

 We recognize hardware net sales for our customers at the point when the customers take legal ownership of the delivered products.
 Legal ownership passes from us to the customer based on the contractual Free on Board ("FOB") point specified in signed contracts and purchase orders, which are both used extensively.
 Many of our customer contracts or purchase orders specify FOB destination, which means that title and risk remain with the seller until it has delivered the goods to the location specified in the contract.
 We verify the delivery date on all significant FOB destination shipments made during the last 10 business days of each quarter.